 Nothing on Beauty Skeptic is intended as bragging or boasting.

 My goal is not to piss anyone off or rub them the wrong way.
-Having stated that, this blog’s mission is not to brag and I cannot control how individuals choose to interpret my writing.
+Having stated that, this blog’s mission is not bragging.
+I cannot control how individuals choose to interpret my writing.

 Context is important – the post in question was a hair tutorial…and because not everyone who reads this blog has the same hair in the same condition as mine, it is very important to detail that information to provide context for my results because not everyone will get the same results.

-Normally, I wouldn’t bother to talk about something like this, but because intention is sometimes lost in text, I wished to clarify.
+Normally, I wouldn’t bother to talk about something like this, but because intention is sometimes lost in text and I thought a clarification might help. :)

 Thank you, as always, for reading.